SPLASH (SPLASH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SPLASH Historical Price

-According to the latest data gathered on SPLASH live price page, the current price of SPLASH is 0.014967USD.
+According to the latest data gathered on SPLASH live price page, the current price of SPLASH is 0.014086USD.
 The circulating supply of SPLASH(SPLASH) is

 In the past 24 hours, SPLASH has shown a price movement of